|Teaching Safety - Empowering God's Children™|

 The job of ensuring children's safety is a challenging undertaking.
 The prevention of child sexual abuse requires more than adult awareness, education, and training about the nature and scope of the problem.
 We must also give our children the tools they need to overcome the advances of someone who intends to do them harm.
-The Teaching Touching Safety program guide (Teaching Touching Safety Guide) is a tool designed to assist parents and teachers in this important task.
-The Touching Safety program is a vehicle through which parents, teachers, catechists, and youth ministers give children and young people the tools they need to protect themselves from those who might harm them.
+The Teaching Safety program guide is a tool designed to assist parents and teachers in this important task.
+The Teaching Safety program is a vehicle through which parents, teachers, catechists, and youth ministers give children and young people the tools they need to protect themselves from those who might harm them.

-The Touching Safety Program Lessons were Created for Four Specific Age Groups:
+The Teaching Safety Program Lessons were Created for Four Specific Age Groups:

 The materials for teachers include everything needed to prepare for and present each lesson-including additional information to help teachers better understand the context of the materials they are about to present.
 For example, teachers have access to a glossary of terms for all of the lessons.
 They also have handouts and other reference materials-such as information on how to respond to disclosures, how to report suspected abuse, and other supplemental materials.